 “Average discharge in the earliest 30 years (1929–1958) and latest 30 years (1975–2004) in the period of record at the Chattahoochee gage was very similar (21,200 and 21,500 ft3/s, respectively)…” (Page 41)

-They found that in the last ten years of their study period, one of their study swamps was inundated 29% of the time.
-But the water level was lower overall than it once had been in the river.
+Despite the similar overall water flow, they found that in the last ten years of their study period, one of their study swamps was inundated 29% of the time.
+The output was more or less the same as it was before the dam, but the water level was lower.
 They estimated that if water levels had not dropped, the same swamp would have been inundated for 47% of the time (page 39).

 The question is, if the overall amount of water is the same, why is the water level lower?